ylitormatech/javapatterns/README.md

 * Complex conditions tie object behavior to its state.
 * Transitions between states need to be explicit.

+## Chain of Responsibility Design Pattern

+#### Purpose
+Gives more than one object an opportunity to handle a request by linking receiving objects together.
+#### Usage

+* Multiple objects may handle a request and the handler doesn’t have to be a specific object.
+* A set of objects should be able to handle a request with the handler determined at runtime.
+* A request not being handled is an acceptable potential outcome.

 ## Composite Design Pattern